flamerecca/yii2-gitbook-cookbook/security-rbac.md

 # RBAC {#rbac}

-RBAC which stands for Role Based Access Control is an access management system built into Yii.
-Despite[being described well in official guide](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html#rbac)there's no complete example on how to use it.
-Let's fill the gap.
+以角色為基礎的存取控制（Role Based Access Control，RBAC） s an access management system built into Yii.
+Despite[being described well in official guide](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html#rbac) ，目前沒有提到如何使用的範例，所以這邊進行補充。

-As an example we'll take article publishing system such as[YiiFeed](http://yiifeed.com/).
+As an example we'll take article publishing system such as [YiiFeed](http://yiifeed.com/).

-## Configuring RBAC component {#configuring-rbac-component}
+## 設置 RBAC 元件 {#configuring-rbac-component}

 Initial configuration of authentication manager component follows the same pattern as[any other component configuration](http://www.yiiframework.com/doc-2.0/guide-structure-application-components.html): in the application config under`components`section we're adding section called`authManager`specifying a class and options for the object created.
 There are two backends available for authentication manager: PHP files and database.
 Both are using the same API so there's no difference besides how RBAC data is stored.